request

 A Skokie Defense Attorney Who Understands the Nuances of Illinois Criminal Trespassing

-We mentioned above that Illinois has several different statutes that govern criminal trespassing.
-Which statute you are charged under depends on the nature of the act, where it occurred, and whether or not you allegedly committed another criminal act while trespassing.
-In certain cases, such as if you trespassed on a nuclear facility, you would be charged with a felony offense.
-It also matters who was there when the alleged trespassing took place.
+Illinois has several different statutes governing criminal trespassing.
+The statute under which you are charged depends on the nature of the act, where it occurred, and whether or not you allegedly committed another criminal act while trespassing.
+In certain cases, such as trespassing on a nuclear facility, you could be charged with a felony offense.
+It also matters who was present when the alleged trespassing took place.

-That is something that only a thorough and experienced Skokie criminal trespassing lawyer can do.
+That’s something only a thorough and experienced Skokie criminal trespassing lawyer can do.
 Andrew M. Weisberg has been successfully handling cases like these for almost 20 years:

-When you want someone who knows all of your trespassing charge’s legal ins and outs, reach out to Andrew Weisberg.
-With his unparalleled knowledge, strong sense of justice, and belief that everyone has the right to the best possible defense, Mr. Weisberg will explore every option available to help reduce your charges, dropped, or dismissed.
+When you want someone who knows all the legal ins and outs of your trespassing charge, reach out to Andrew Weisberg.
+With his unparalleled knowledge, strong sense of justice, and belief that everyone has the right to the best possible defense, Mr. Weisberg will explore every option available to help get your charges reduced, dropped, or dismissed.

-Essentially, criminal trespassing means that you entered the land of someone or used their property (such as a car) without their permission.
+Essentially, criminal trespassing means entering someone’s land or using their property (such as a car) without their permission.
 As a Skokie criminal lawyer who has been defending these types of cases for years, Andrew Weisberg knows that several common defenses can often be used.

-Consent.
-This one is pretty straightforward.
+• Consent: This one is straightforward.
 You are not trespassing if someone gives you permission to use or enter their property.
-How is consent obtained?
-In written form is recommended, but verbally or through action, though not as easy to prove, are legally acceptable – or even inaction if you can show that a reasonable person would have objected if they so wished.
-The only exceptions are that you cannot get consent from minors, people who are intoxicated or incompetent, or through fraud.
+Consent can be obtained in writing, verbally, through action, or even inaction if you can show that a reasonable person would have objected if they wished.
+However, you cannot get consent from minors, people who are intoxicated or incompetent, or through fraud.

-Necessity – public and private.
-Let’s say you broke into a locked store because there was a tornado, and people were trapped outside.
-If you can prove that they were facing immediate danger, your trespassing is considered a public necessity, and you will not be convicted.
+• Necessity—public and private: Let’s say you broke into a locked store because there was a tornado, and people were trapped outside.
+If you can prove they were facing immediate danger, your trespassing is considered a public necessity, and you will not be convicted.
 Alternatively, perhaps you damaged someone’s fence while swerving out of the way of another car.
 This is considered a private necessity.
-Unfortunately, it is not as helpful as a public necessity because you can still be held civilly liable for any damage you cause.
-Still, you should not be convicted of criminal charges.
+While you may still be held civilly liable for any damage you cause, you should not be convicted of criminal charges.

-Reclaiming your own property.
-If someone you know steals your car, you can legally trespass on their property to take it back.
+• Reclaiming your property: If someone you know steals your car, you can legally trespass on their property to take it back.
 Likewise, if an “act of God,” such as a storm, blows your property onto someone else’s land, you are allowed to enter to retrieve it.

-Even if these particular defenses do not seem to apply to your situation, it is not a reason to despair.
+Even if these particular defenses do not seem to apply to your situation, there’s no need to despair.
 There are many ways to craft a defense for your unique case, and skilled Skokie defense lawyer Andrew M. Weisberg knows how to do just that.

 Start Defending Your Future Today with a Talented Skokie Criminal Defense Lawyer

-If you or someone you love has been arrested for criminal trespass in Skokie, one of the first things you do should be to seek out an experienced criminal attorney.
-Even if the case seems simple or straightforward, there are always complexities and legal requirements that you will not know.
+If you or someone you love has been arrested for criminal trespass in Skokie, one of the first things you should do is seek out an experienced criminal attorney.
+Even if the case seems simple or straightforward, there are always complexities and legal requirements that you may not know.

 You need a knowledgeable defense lawyer to give yourself the best chance at a positive outcome.
 You need Andrew Weisberg and the tough, aggressive style of defense he brings to all of his criminal cases.
 Get Mr. Weisberg on your side by reaching out today for a free initial consultation.